lifedox/granular-configuration-language/README.md

 - Add JSON Pointer support where JSON Path is supported.
 - Added `!Ref`, `!Merge`, `!Del`, `ParseFile`, `ParseFileOptional`, `!ParseEnvSafe`
 - Configuration no longer fakes being a subclass of `dict`.
 It remains a MutableMapping.
   - `dict` inheritence was done for compatible with `json.dumps` and other library that only support the primitive `dict`, instead of `Mapping`.
 However, faking the inheritance has always been sketchy.
 - added `!Date`, `!DateTime`
   - Uses `python-dateutil` from python `<3.11`
 - added `!UUID`
+- Renamed Exceptions:
+  - `ParseEnvError` → `ParseEnvParsingError`
+  - `ParseEnvEnvironmentVaribleNotFound` → `EnvironmentVaribleNotFound`
+  - `JSONPathQueryMatchFailed` → `JSONPathQueryFailed`

 ### 1.8.0